CS 101 COMPUTER PROGRAMMING I

 Credits: 3(3,0,0) Prerequisite: Completion of 88 credit hours + Department Consent

-This course provides students with an opportunity to integrate their academic work in the design and development of a significant computing solution that showcases the students’ skills.
-Students are expected to work in teams of 3-4 students addressing problems and challenges from the real world and develop appropriate computing-based solutions.
-Students will develop a complex software system addressing real-world problems, applying knowledge gained from courses throughout the program; this includes development of requirements, design, implementation, and quality assurance.
-Students may follow a suitable process model, paying attention to quality issues, and are expected to manage the project themselves, following appropriate engineering standards and techniques.
+This course provides students with an opportunity to integrate their academic work into the design and development of a significant computing product that showcases the students’ skills.
+Students are expected to work in teams addressing problems and challenges from the real world and develop appropriate computing-based solutions.
+Students would complete the senior project addressing the documentation,development, implementation, testing, experimental evaluation, and deployment phases of their work.
+The final project would be demonstrated to an audience.

 CYS 401 FUNDAMENTALS OF CYBERSECURITY